 Purebred dogs are undeniably popular.
 Many people are attracted to a specific dog breed for various reasons.
 Perhaps you were raised around the breed or have spent a lot of time with the breed in your life.
 Maybe you really love the way a certain breed looks and acts.
 Or, you might feel the breed is right for you based on what you have read or heard about the breed.
 If you want a purebred dog, be sure you thoroughly research the breed.
 Determine if you are willing to take on potential challenges with temperament, grooming needs, and health problems.
 Make sure the breed will fit in with your family and lifestyle, including other dogs.
 Then, be sure to look for a responsible dog breeder.

 Mixed breed dogs can become wonderful additions to your world.
 The combination of two or more dog breeds can often balance out their personalities and physical characteristics.
 Just be sure to expect the unexpected, especially if you adopt a “pound puppy.”
 There is no way of knowing exactly how your puppy will look when grown up, and you cannot really predict health problems.
 Many experts believe that mixed-breed dogs end up with fewer health problems than purebred dogs.
-Overall they tend to be good-natured and intelligent.
+Overall they tend to make great companions and are intelligent and one-of-a-kind.
 Plus, adopting a mixed-breed dog usually means you are saving that dog from euthanasia or a lonely shelter life!